-The Bachelor of Science in Animation with a concentration in Visual Effects is designed to provide students the knowledge and understanding of 2-D and 3-D asset creation, materials, textures, pipeline workflows and integration, designing and developing both visual effects assets and finalizing scenes for both film and games in the Computer Animation industry.
-The knowledge learned will qualify students for entry-level positions in the computer animation film and game industries as Visual Effects, Compositing, Rotoscoping and Matchmoving Artists.
-Besides the degree program's strong 3-D computergraphics focus, students will build other skills in peripheral media and complete digital courses that will enhance their opportunities in related fields.
-In addition to technical proficiency and creative development, the curriculum helps students develop critical thinking, problem-solving, and analytical skills that contribute to life learning and provide tools that will help sustain a long and productive professional career in the computer animation and entertainment and media industry.
+The Bachelor of Science in Animation with a concentration in Visual Effects is designed to provide students the knowledge and understanding of 2-D and 3-D visual effects asset creation and how to manipulate that imagery into a postproduction workflow for both film and games within the Computer Animation industry.
+The knowledge learned will qualify students for entry-level positions in the computer animation film and game industries, such as Visual Effects, Compositing, Rotoscoping, and Matchmoving Artists.

+Besides the degree program's strong 3-D computer graphics focus, students will build other skills in peripheral media and complete digital courses that will enhance their opportunities in related fields.
+In addition to the technical proficiency and creative development, the curriculum helps students develop critical thinking, problemsolving, and analytical skills that contribute to lifelong learning and provide tools that will help sustain a long and productive professional career in computer animation and the entertainment and media industry.